tengqm/kab/kab/kab/templates/static/patches.md

 ### JSON Patch

 As defined in <a href="https://tools.ietf.org/html/rfc6902" target="_blank">
-RFC6902</a>, a JSON patch is a sequence of operations that are executed on a resource.
+RFC6902 <i class='fa fa-external-link-alt'></i></a>, a JSON patch is a
+sequence of operations that are executed on a resource.
 For example,

 ```json
 {